What is Jenkins? A Quick Guide for CI/CD with Jenkins

 Recommendation: Don’t Use Jenkins for CD

 Jenkins has primarily designed and developed as a Continuous Integration (CI) tool, which it excels by automating build, test, and integration processes.
 However, Jenkins has its limitations for Continuous Deployment (CD) operations, preventing it from being a complete CI/CD solution.
-For setting robust CI/CD pipelines you can couple up Jenkins with any tool that supports the Continuous Deployment (CD), i.e. Argocd, and FluxCD.
-However, these tools lack certain capabilities that are required to handle deployments in production-grade Kubernetes environments.
-Limitations these CD tools have are the absence of approval base deployments, executing advanced deployment strategies is complex, lack of visibility, operational overhead, and ability to manage deployed applications.
+For setting robust CI/CD pipelines for Kubernetes you can couple up Jenkins with any tool that supports the Continuous Deployment (CD), i.e. Argocd, FluxCD, or Devtron.
+Now let's take a sneak peek at how you can manage the continuous deployment (CD) flow with Devtron.

 Manage your CD Pipelines with Devtron